Avolyn/model-collection/README.md

 - Fine-tuning search results for domain-specific applications

 Example usage involves sending a query and a list of documents to the `/v1/rerank` endpoint, which returns the documents reordered by relevance score.

+### DeepSeek R1 Distill Llama 70b

+**ConfigID**: `pc-groq-d-6b723c`

+**Model Card**: You never know exactly which version or quant of a model an API provider delivers.

+The DeepSeek R1 Distill Llama 70b is a distilled version of the Llama 70B model, optimized for efficient reasoning and throughput.
+Hosted on Groq, this model supports a 32K context window and is suitable for applications requiring strong reasoning capabilities without tool use.

+I do not pay for Groq so once you hit the limits of this model, you'll start to get errors.

+Key features include:
+- 32K context window
+- Reasoning enabled
+- Hosted on Groq hardware for high throughput (30 RPM, 1000 RPD)

+This model is ideal for tasks that benefit from extended context and detailed reasoning, such as multi-step problem solving, document analysis, and agentic workflows.